StrikingLoo/strikingloo.github.io/wiki/benjamin-franklin-autobiography.md

 description: "Notes, quotes and reflections about Benjamin Franklin's autobiography.
 Also a small list of words he uses and I found endearing."
 language: English
 importance: 6
 abstract: "Notes, quotes and reflections about Benjamin Franklin's autobiography.
-Also a small list of words he uses and I found endearing.
-Currently a work in progress as I am still reading the book."
+Also a small list of words he uses and I found endearing."
 note_category: book-notes
 ---